The Ultimate Guide to Chatbots in 2023

 Without getting too deep into the weeds, it’s the use of labeled datasets that differentiates the two: supervised learning uses labeled input and output data, while unsupervised does not.
-While supervised learning models are considered more accurate than unsupervised, they do require plenty of human intervention to label data.
+While supervised learning models are considered more accurate than unsupervised ones, they do require plenty of human intervention to label data.
 A supervised learning model might be able to predict the length of a commute.
-But first it has to be taught which conditions can elongate driving time, like rain or highway repairs.
+But first, it has to be taught which conditions can elongate driving time, like rain or highway repairs.

-Unsupervised learning, by comparison, works independently to identify the structure of unlabeled data, though it might sometimes require a data analyst using human intuition and educational insights to come up with accurate results.
+Unsupervised learning, by comparison, works independently to identify the structure of unlabeled data, though it might sometimes require a data analyst to use human intuition and educational insights to come up with accurate results.

 The chatbot commitment: Too important to go it alone